naftalic/ddmif/factors_advanced.md

   name: python3
 ---

-# The fundamental factor model
+# The Fundamental Factor Model

 In financial economics, the average return of a stock is believed to be the reward for taking on risk.
 In a factor model, the risk exposure of a stock is represented by its factor exposure vector $\beta_i = (\beta_{i,1},...,\beta_{i,K})$.
 The factor premium vector $f = (f_1,...,f_K)$ represents the reward to an investor who takes on the risk by buying the stock.